 Mistake #2: Choosing the wrong style of conservatory for your house architecture

-Matching design to your home’s style
+Matching conservatory design to your home’s style

 Your conservatory should complement your home, not clash with it.
-While it’s tempting to choose a design based purely on what catches your eye, the style of your conservatory needs to harmonise with the architectural features of your property.
-House and Garden share some great conservatory ideas here for every kind of house.
+While it’s tempting to choose a conservatory design based purely on what catches your eye, the style of your conservatory needs to harmonise with the architectural features of your property.
+House and Garden share some great conservatory refurbishment ideas here for every kind of house.

 Avoiding mismatched aesthetics